FIRE BASEBALL CARDS

 In the early decades of the 1900s, as tobacco companies began mass producing baseball cards as promotional inserts in cigarettes and chewing tobacco, fires unfortunately destroyed many collections.
 The rise of more widespread fires can be attributed to the electrification of homes and businesses in the 1910s-1920s, bringing new fire risks like faulty wiring.
 Natural disasters also played a role, such as the 1906 San Francisco earthquake and fire which ravaged that city and damaged sports cards in its path.

-Read also: CRAFTS WITH BASEBALL CARDS
+Read also: 1991 LEAF STUDIO BASEBALL CARDS MOST VALUABLE

 By the mid-20th century, the post-World War II boom saw a huge surge in the construction of new homes, apartments, and other buildings.
 Unfortunately, some were built or wired subpar, resulting in more structure fires than ever before.
 One infamous blaze was the 1957 fire at ABC gum company in Ohio, which destroyed millions of cards still in the manufacturing process.
 The supply of certain 1950s cards like those from Bowman, Topps, and Red Man was greatly reduced as a result.